vsrinivas/fuchsia/docs/qemu.md

 ### Terminating the session

-To terminate Qemu you can send commands to Qemu from GDB:
+To terminate QEMU you can send commands to QEMU from GDB:

 ```
 (gdb) monitor quit
 (gdb) quit
 ```

-### Interacting with Qemu from Gdb
+### Interacting with QEMU from Gdb

-To see the list of Qemu commands you can execute from GDB:
+To see the list of QEMU commands you can execute from GDB:

 ```
 (gdb) monitor help